ebelmont/ANSS_data/README.md

 up specific multiplications, read the next section for a brief explanation of how to run that code.

+If you have issues running the code, or have other questions/ comments related to this, I'd love to hear from you-- my email address is my github username at northwestern.edu.

 ### How to use `beta.py` to view beta (and other) multiplications
 I'll assume you've cloned this repository and started a python interpreter in